cerenseckin/DDD-2025-Group5/README.md

 This produced a single coherent dataset where every row corresponds to one archaeological site.

-## - What columns are more relevant for your project?</li>

-The most relevant columns are:
-    1- Creation Date: to situate each site in time
-    2- Sea Level: to contextualize the environmental moment 3- Help Type (construction / knowledge / concept): core narrative layer 4- Alien Seen? (yes/no): sociocultural layer
-    5- Energy Type (passive / active field)

-These are the variables visualised in the final circular diagram.

 ## - Have you used any AI-based tool to understand and manipulate your data? if yes, what and how?

 Yes.
-We used AI (ChatGPT) in the following ways:

-    - To isolate the sites that were interesting enough to add on our database based on the ancien astronaut theories
-    - To confirm archaeological dates, synthesizing information from multiple reliable sources
-    - To derive sea-level values for each date, using known paleoclimate curves, and to find some specific sites where to find this data
-    - To organize the conceptual categories, such as types of alien help or types of “energy”
-    - To help clean and standardize information, ensuring consistency across the dataset
+We used AI (ChatGPT) to isolate the sites that were interesting, to confirm archaeological dates, to derive sea-level values for each date, to organize the conceptual categories and to help clean and standardize information, ensuring consistency across the dataset
 However, the core dataset was curated manually and all values were checked or adjusted for coherence.
 AI was used as a support tool to research and organize, not a data generator

  </li>